Adaptations and equipment

-Under the new arrangements, you will mainly be dealing with your local council and if you live in Hertforshire the newly formed Hertfordshire Home Improvement Agency (HIA).
-If you are dealing with HIA, they will provide you with a case worker who will be your point of contact with that organisation.
+Under the new arrangements, you will mainly be dealing with your local council and if you live in Hertfordshire the newly formed Hertfordshire Home Improvement Agency (HHIA).
+If you are dealing with HHIA, they will provide you with a case worker who will be your point of contact with that organisation.

-For more information about the Herts Home Improvements Agency please visit their website here
+For more information about the Hertfordshire Home Improvements Agency please visit their website here

 If you need additional support with your request and throughout the application process our Tenancy Support Officer, Alison Hilton is happy to help.

 Alison will be delighted to help you, perhaps by chasing up a response to your application, or by speaking to your local council or HHIA on your behalf and may also be able to arrange some interim help for you, while you’re waiting for your adaptation to be authorised and installed.

 If you live in one of our sheltered housing schemes you should first contact your Scheme Manager to discuss your requirements.

 North Hertfordshire District Council provides an emergency alarm service linking a telephone in your home to the Careline Centre which is staffed 24 hours a day.
 You can also have a call-button pendant to hang around your neck when you are at home on your own.

 The system can be installed in any of our properties that have a telephone line.
 North Herts District Council will charge you for this, but if you have significant health issues the cost may be reduced.
 Contact us for more details.

 Examples of other equipment that can help you to stay independent include: